microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 P-value: 9.137321189738925e-12
 ```
 In our case, p-value is very low, meaning that there is strong evidence supporting that first basemen are taller.

-> 🚀 **Challenge**: Use the sample code in the notebook to test other hypothesis that: (1) First basemen and older that second basemen; (2) First basemen and taller than third basemen; (3) Shortstops are taller than second basemen

 There are also different other types of hypothesis that we might want to test, for example:
 * To prove that a given sample follows some distribution.
 In our case we have assumed that heights are normally distributed, but that needs formal statistical verification.